 In D.C., Mayor Muriel Bowser extended a series of social distancing measures, including a stay-at-home order, the closure of nonessential businesses and public schools, and a ban on large public gatherings through May 15.
 Those measures were originally set to expire April 24.

-The news came as the region marked its deadliest two days of the pandemic, so far.
-Maryland, alone, recorded 40 deaths each of the past two days.
-All told, the coronavirus had claimed more than 616 lives in D.C., Maryland and Virginia.
-The number of total infections stood at more than 18,700.
+The news came as the region marked its deadliest two days of the pandemic, up to that point.
+Maryland, alone, recorded 40 deaths on each of those two days.
+All told, the coronavirus had claimed more than 616 lives in D.C., Maryland and Virginia, and the number of total infections stood at more than 18,700.

-In D.C., Mayor Muriel Bowser announced that students would not return to classrooms this year and that the school year would end three weeks early.
+In D.C., Mayor Muriel Bowser announced that students would not return to classrooms, and the school year would end three weeks early.